Social Science Research Methods (Socio-Legal Studies) (MSc/PgDip)

 Special Features of the Socio-Legal Studies pathway

-Cardiff Law School (CLAWS) is a leading centre for research in Law, with 60% of our research activity ranked as world leading or internationally excellent in the 2008 RAE.
+Cardiff Law School (CLAWS) is a leading centre for research in Law.
 This pathway builds on our strong and long-standing strength in socio-legal scholarship, reflected in the fact that a leading publication in this field - the Journal of Law and Society - was founded at Cardiff almost 40 years ago since when it has been continuously edited from CLAWS.

 Our socio-legal orientation is further reflected in the School’s engagement with interdisciplinary research centres including ESRC funded units such as the Centre for Social and Economic Aspects of Genomics, and WISERD (Wales Institute of Social and Economic Research Data and Methods).
 CLAWS jointly leads the WGC (Wales Governance Centre), and leads the Cardiff Centre for Ethics, Law and Society (a virtual centre funded via the Framework 7 Ethicsweb network), the Centre for European Law and Governance (EU funded) and the Centre for Health and Social Care Law.